Havana in 3 Days

 Cabaret Parisien

-The show contains a mixture of music and dance, all very well choreographed and performed.
+First dinner, which is very good.
+Then the show, which contains a mixture of music and dance, all very well choreographed and performed.
 In all, an enjoyable evening.
 And we only have a few metres to crawl afterwards to bed.

 Cabaret Parisien